-- Lowercase letters (a-z)

-- Uppercase letters (A-Z)

-- Numbers (0-9)

-- Special Characters (\$, %, #, +, and so on)

-- (i) Note: Sysadmin is the default admin-role user and cannot be deleted or modified. - 4.
-To manage password and account expiration, select the Advanced tab and use the controls described in the following table.
+- Lowercase letters (a-z) - Uppercase letters (A-Z) - Numbers (0-9) - Special Characters (\$, %, #, +, and so on) - (i) Note: Sysadmin is the default admin-role user and cannot be deleted or modified. - 4.
+To manage password and account expiration, select the Advanced tab and set the controls as required. - 5.
+Click OK. - Note: Note: The default password policy can change if an admin-role user changes them (More Tasks > Change Login Options).

-Table 51 Create User dialog, advanced controls

-Item Description Minimum Days Between Change The minimum number of days between password changes that you allow a user.
-Default is 0.
-Maximum Days Between Change The maximum number of days between password changes that you allow a user.
-Default is 90.
-Warn Days Before Expire The number of days to warn the users before their password expires.
-Default is 7.
-Disable Days After Expire The number of days after a password expires to disable the user account.
-Default is Never.
-Disable account on the following date Check this box and enter a date (mm/dd/yyyy) when you want to disable this account.
-Also, you can click the calendar to select a date.

-Note: Note: The default password policy can change if an admin-role user changes them (More Tasks > Change Login Options).
 The default values are the initial default password policy values.